 External RGB monitor This port provides 15-pin, analog RGB port.
-Please refer to external RGB monitor port pin assignment.
+Please refer to the External RGB monitor port pin assignment section for information on external RGB monitor port pin assignment.
 This port allows you to connect an external RGB monitor to the computer.